Informing decisions to implement mindfulness-based programs at work

 - We have obtained ethics approval for the study.

-- We are currently finalising study materials and will start recruitment in the coming weeks
+- We are currently finalising study materials and will start recruitment in the coming weeks.

-- Three members of the team presented at the International Congress on Mindfulness
+- Three members of the team presented at the International Congress on Mindfulness.

-- Two undergraduate students completed summer scholarships with the team, improving the capacity for future high-quality researchers in this area
+- Two undergraduate students completed summer scholarships with the team, improving the capacity for future high-quality researchers in this area.

-Here, team members Caitlin Hitchcock, Julieta Galente, and Maris Vainre are analysing data to evaluate the impact of a mindfulness-based program on workplace functioning.
+Here, team members Caitlin Hitchcock, Julieta Galante and Maris Vainre are analysing data to evaluate the impact of a mindfulness-based program on workplace functioning.
 Julieta (centre) is holding our estimates of how much improvement we expected to see in the mindfulness completers, relative to individuals who completed a light physical exercise program.
 Our project has been exploring how the anticipated benefits of mindfulness in the workplace might be over-hyped.
 Perhaps then unsurprisingly, the data we analysed here showed that mindfulness did not improve workplace performance any more than light physical exercise.
 The remainder of our project is exploring how we might be able to ensure that people have more realistic estimates of how effective a workplace-based mindfulness program is likely to be.

 We are looking for employers who might like to offer their employees the opportunity to take part in our research project.
 Participation takes 20 minutes, is completed online, and each participant receives $10.
 If you are interested in taking part yourself, or in sharing our study link with your employees, please contact Caitlin.hitchcock@unimelb.edu.au